icefallgames/SCICompanion/SCICompanion/Docs/source/Classes/Control.rst

 	:noindex:

-	:param number stateFlags: Any combination of csENABLED, csFOCUSED, csDISABLED or csSELECTED.
+	:param number stateFlags: Any combination of csENABLED, csEXIT, csFILTER or csSELECTED.
 	:returns: A non-zero value if the control has this state.